aluizio-n/aluizio-n/readme.md

 ### It´s been 4 years until now that I'm studying programming (I really love study this btw) all by myself and watching free content of our community.

-### Now I'm focusing my studies in Web Development, I hope get a job someday in this area.
+### Now I'm focusing my studies in Web Development, I hope get a job someday in this area ;)

 #